 - a.
-Available to meet the needs of the local community identified as being in local housing need, who meet the rural allocation criteria set out within the Northumberland Common Allocation Policy; - b.
-Adjacent or well related to an existing settlement; and - c.
-An appropriate scale and in keeping with the form, character and landscape setting of the area in which the development take place and does not significantly adversely impact on the natural or built environment.
+Meet the requirements of the Northumberland Common Allocation Policy; - b.
+Be adjacent or well related to an existing settlement; and - c.
+Be at an appropriate scale and in keeping with the form, character and landscape setting of the area in which the development takes place.